mvcckit/mvcc.css/README.md

 # mvcc.css

 The stylesheet used for internal Moraine Valley Community College web applications.
-It is still under development.
+Please note that I opted out of using SCSS to make it easier for out development team.

 > Note: You will need to include a theme stylesheet for this to work.